Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 nInd(x2.sup)
 dapc2 <- dapc(x2,n.pca=11,n.da=15)
 ```
-You should find a large improvement in the percentage of corrrectly assigned individuals.
+You should find an improvement in the percentage of corrrectly assigned individuals.
+However, the best way to use this method is as I mentioned above (e.g., the tracing of source populations for intercepted border samples, or other invasive populations from unknown locations).

 Congratulations - this is the official end of Day One!
 You should now have a good feel for how to generate FST, PCA, Admixture, and Population assignment plots for your own data, including the use of different population labelling techniques to best understand your data.

 ### Bonus options for the extra keen:
 1. Try to work out how to run the DAPC population assignment using only a few invasive individuals as 'supplementary individuals'.
 This would involve playing around with the x <- gl.snp2[kept.id2] part of the code.
 2. Explore the DAPC manual and work out how to generate a PCA plot and a compoplot - how do they compare to the methods used above?
 3. Explore the R package assignPOP, which extends DAPC for population assignment, using a machine-learning framework.
-For this, you would first have to use a programme like VCFTOOLS to extract separate VCF files for each population of interest.
+For this, you would first have to use a program like VCFTOOLS to extract separate VCF files for each population of interest.
 You'd then need to use something like vcf2genepop.pl to convert each VCF file to a genepop file.
 Finally, you'd need to run the assignment in R with something like:
 ```
 library(assignPOP)
 YourGenepop <- read.Genepop( "Population1.gen", pop.names=c("Austria","Chile","China","Georgia","Hungary","Italy","Japan","Romania","Serbia","Slovenia","Turkey","USA"), haploid = FALSE)